 When families are matchmaking, the tea tray will indicate how arrangements are progressing – if it is served without sugar then more negotiating needs to be done and if it sweet…the wedding is on!

-Bread is considered scared and is never thrown away – Azerbaijanis will hang it up in bags to signify their respect and if it is dropped on the floor then it is customary to kiss as an apology.
+Bread is considered sacred and is never thrown away – Azerbaijanis will hang it up in bags to signify their respect and if it is dropped on the floor then it is customary to kiss as an apology.

 Festivals and events